shaharhac/interview-prep/SystemDesign/Databases.md

 ## Data Integrity

-Most SQL databases allow you to enfore data integrity rules using foreign key constraints. for example - your can unsure that every book will have an `author_id` code that
+Most SQL databases allow you to enfore data integrity rules using foreign key constraints. for example - your can unsure that every book will have an `author_id` code that matches one entry in the `authors` table.

+The schema enforces these rules for the database to follow.
+It's impossible for developers or users to add, edit or remove records, which could result in invalid data or orphan records.

+The same data intergrity options are not available in noSQL databases.
+You can store what you want regardless of any other documents.
+Ideally, a single document will be the sole source of all information about an item.

 ## Transactions